Casper's Haunted Christmas: Marketing

 In the United States Baskin Robbins, whose logo is featured on an ice cream store in the film, made a tie-in promotion with the VHS release of Casper's Haunted Christmas, by inventing a Casper-themed ice cream flavor that was available throughout December.
 The chain also inserted a coupon good for free ice cream sundaes inside every video.

+Music

+A soundtrack featuring original country-styled covers of classic christmas songs that also feature in the film, such as Winter Wonderland, Deck the Halls, and Jingle Bell Rock, performed by country artists Ricky Van Shelton and Randy Travis, among other pre-existing Christmas country covers, was made to accompany the film's release, under Koch Records.

+Additionally, the original Casper the Friendly Ghost theme can be heard in the opening sequence of the film performed by Travis, and is also included in the soundtrack.